 Creating a thematic and finding an advisor in the Junior year

 During their Junior year, students will take into consideration the possibility of writing an Honors Thesis in their Senior year.
 The Thesis thematic usually originates in a course taken at LAIC or in the Study Abroad Programs.
 Students should consult with the faculty members that are in dialogue with the desired theme of research in order to discuss their project and to determine the appropriate advisor.
 You can view the profile of LAIC professors in our faculty webpage.
-Additional information about individual fields of research is provided in our booklet.
-Students can also schedule a meeting (or, if the student is studying abroad, a Skype conversation) with the DUS to be advised about which faculty members to consult.
+Students can also schedule a meeting (or, if the student is studying abroad, a Skype conversation) with the Director of Undergraduate Studies to be advised about which faculty members to consult.

 By May, 15th of their Junior year, students send a formal thesis proposal to the DUS.
 This includes: title and abstract; the name of the proposed advisor; and if they want to pursue some research during the summer, students may apply for partially supporting funds from the College or the department.
 In this case, a budget proposal is requested from the student.

 By May 30th, the Honors Thesis committee discusses the proposals and informs the students of their decision.

 Researching and writing the Honors thesis in the Senior year